IBM-Watson/wex-web-services-converter/README.md

  * The value of "sid" identifies the training set that the service uses.
 Currently, values may be either "ie-en-news" or "ie-es-news".
  * The value of "text" is the complete text from which you want to extract relationships.

-To prepare the data for use by the Web Services converter, we must create a custom converter that
+To prepare the data for use by the Web Services converter, we must create a custom converter that:

  1. Copies all input to the output.
 This should preserve all XML input, including all XML elements and their attributes.
  2. Generates new `<content>` elements.
 One new `<content>` should be created for each CGI parameter that must be sent to the web service.